wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 use Carbon\Carbon;
 ```

-Now add the repository method to retrieve all alerts that have had an SMS sent over 10 minutes ago, but are still in the status of `raised`:
+Next, add the repository method to retrieve all alerts that have had an SMS sent over 10 minutes ago but are still in the status of `raised`:

 ```php
     public function findRaisedUserAlerts()